abbas-taher/scala-eclipse-spark-hortonwork-project-setup/README.md

 - Create a New Project in Eclipse IDE for Scala
 - Set Libraries Paths & Generate Jar
 - Copy Jar & Input data to sandbox
-- Run SparkPageRank Scala application & examin the results
+- Run SparkPageRank.scala program & examin the results

 ## Download Apache Spark and Sample Examples